loshjarson/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) '.forEach' goes through an array and preforms a function for each value in the array, and '.map' preforms a function on each value of an array and returns a new array with the resulting values
 2. Explain the difference between a callback and a higher order function.
+A higher order function takes in a function and returns it after passing variables.
+A callback function is the function passed to a higher order function
 3. Can you explain what a closure is and how you used it in the counter function?

 4. Describe the four principles of the 'this' keyword.